Contributor Guide: Design of BaseCRUDRouter

 endpoint signatures are dynamically replaced using:

-and replaces type annotations for parameters where placeholders (Schema
+and replaces type annotations for parameters where placeholders (Schema, SchemaCreate)

 were used: